 - embedding physical activity within the West Midlands primary school day by encouraging active travel from and to school, active break times and holding active lessons and teaching

-West Midlands Increased knowledge, skills and confidence of all Kidderminster staff in teaching sport and PE, for example in:
+West Midlands Increased knowledge, skills and confidence of all Kidderminster staff in teaching sport and PE, for example by:

-- delivering staff professional development, appropriate training and mentoring to assist them teach PE and sport more impactfully to all Kidderminster pupils, and embed physical activity across your Kidderminster school
+- delivering staff professional development, appropriate training and mentoring to assist them teach sport and PE more impactfully to all Kidderminster pupils, and embed physical activity across your Kidderminster school

 - hiring qualified sports coaches and PE specialists to support and work alongside teachers to enhance or extend current opportunities offered to Kidderminster pupils

-Broader Kidderminster experience of a range of sports and activities provided to all Kidderminster pupils, for example in:
+Broader Kidderminster experience of a range of sports and activities provided to all Kidderminster pupils, for example by:

 - making an introduction to a new range of physical activities and sports (such as dance, yoga or fitness sessions) to engender encouragement of more Kidderminster pupils to get interested in and take physical activities and sport